Max-Loktionov/new-york-times/README.md

 if you need to change settings of items to showing in the News, you can find limit of items per page (ITEMS_PER_PAGE = 10) in the views/NewsPage (by default = 10)

+the site is available in English and Ukrainian

 ##### at this time only the correct data for authentication

 #### name: admin